DESCRIPTION

 CHALLENGES

-This hardware change demanded rapid adaptation and system reconfiguration, testing both technical flexibility and project management skills.
-Rather than derailing progress, this challenge became an opportunity to demonstrate adaptability and problem-solving under pressure.
-Through focused effort and systematic approach to the transition, we maintained our original timeline and successfully delivered in the time frame.
+Rather than derailing progress, the change became an opportunity to demonstrate adaptability and problem‑solving under pressure.
+By approaching the transition systematically, we maintained the original timeline and delivered the installation on schedule.

 TECHNICAL